 Here I want to elaborate on the characteristic I introduced in the previous point.
 What does it mean to be humble?
 “Humility is truth,” said Saint Teresa of Avila.
 And this is very true.
 We cannot be what we are not.
 Humility means to be a true child of God.
-Humility means to recognize that we are sinners.
+Humility means recognizing that we are sinners.
 Humility means to know that without God there is nothing we can do!
-Humility means not to believe that we are superior than others, believing that we are better.
+Humility means not to believe that we are superior to others, not believing that we are better than our brothers and sisters in Christ.
 Humility has a practical effect in every Christian’s life.
 One is humble by being humble, and this takes some effort, too.
 In order to be always humble, it’s necessary to practice humility.
 This is a very important element of Evangelization.
 I am humble when we know that the work is not mine, but God’s.
 When we don’t take credit for something we haven’t done.
 Whose is the Kingdom of God?
 Whose is the Church?
 Everything belongs to God, we merely collaborate, we only contribute.
 Humility always, that’s the Christian attitude.

 “Do nothing out of selfishness or out of vainglory; rather, humbly regard others as more important than yourselves, each looking out not for his own interests, but (also) everyone for those of others.
 Have among yourselves the same attitude that is also yours in Christ Jesus” (Phil.
 2:3-5)